summonholmes/lazyautomation/README.md

 * Shell scripting

 ## Preferred Backup Solution:
 Copy the disk and compress (You can easily shrink 512GiB+ to around 5GiB give or take a few GiBs).
 PC will get hot and CPU may throttle.
-This is the best, simple, and most pure UNIX way to go about backing up quickly and reliably while saving space.
+This is the most pure UNIX way to go about backing up quickly and reliably while saving space.
 This will reliably clone ANYTHING that's on a disk including Linux, MacOS, and Windows.
 I'd recommend trimming on an SSD and file system checking via fsck -f before copying, as well as when restoring from backup.
 ```bash
 # dd if=/dev/nvme0n1 bs=1M | pigz -c > /path/to/nvme0n1.img.gz
 ```